The English High School: Curriculum

-AVID

-This is one of the few schools that offers Advancement Via Individual Determination (AVID), an American college-readiness system.
-AVID is designed to increase the number of students who enroll in four-year colleges, focusing on students in the academic middle by raising the expectations of students.
-Originating at the high school level, the program now serves grades 4–12 (roughly, ages 10–18).

 Extracurricular activities

 Athletics

 Each Thanksgiving since 1887, English has played Boston Latin School in football in the oldest continuing high school rivalry in the United States.
 It is also the fourth longest U.S. high school rivalry of all time.
 In the 1993 football season, the football team made history by being the first team in school history to ever qualify for the Massachusetts State Championship.
 The Bulldogs (or Blue & Blue) defeated the Nantucket Whalers by the score of 16–7 to claim its school's first state championship.
 The '97 football team was the first team to go undefeated with a 12–0 record and English's second football state championship.
-Since 2005 the baseball team has started by a winning record of 18–0 and defeating their rivals the Brighton Bengals, and since then the baseball team has never let up and has won 2 city championships.
 English High also has competitive basketball, softball, volleyball, and track teams.
 Up until the 1980s, the school had a boys' hockey team, a golf team, and swimming teams for both boys and girls.
-The 1961–1963 football team went 39 and 0 under coach Bill Stewart.

-Junior Reserve Officers' Training Corps

-This school offers a JROTC program.
-The program's mission is to motivate students to become better citizens.
-The program is led by Retired Col. D. Bennett and Retired Master Sergeant Tracy Lewis.
-The students participate in fitness competitions, drill competitions, community service projects, academic competitions, and town parades to name a few.
-Selected cadets also attend a summer leadership camp in place of school for one week in June where they do activities such as obstacle courses, aquatics, rifle marksmanship, and rappelling off of 30 and 60-foot towers.
-English High JROTC has many partnerships with civic organizations, most notably BPS Special Olympics.